 Prep time: 30 minutes | Bake time: 30 minutes | Cooling time: 10 minutes

 If you’d rather eat sooner and don’t care about your cacio e pepe being served in the form of a cute and heart-shaped mini cake, you can skip the flax egg and the baking, and just mix the cooked spaghetti with the cheesy sauce and serve immediately.

 Boil a large pot of water with a little salt added to it (around a teaspoon is usually fine).
 Don’t add the pasta until the water is boiling.
 While you wait for it to boil, you can do the next steps.

 Preheat the oven to 375° F (190º C).

 Place the springform pans on a baking sheet that has a raised lip all the way around.
 I’ve never had any of mine leak out of the springform pans, but just in case you do, you don’t want a mess in the bottom of your oven.

-Measure the spices and nutritional yeast into a small ramekin: ½ cup (30g) nutritional yeast, ½ teaspoon optional garlic powder, ½ teaspoon optional onion powder, 1 ½ teaspoons of freshly ground pepper (I realize that you might get a hand cramp from grinding this much pepper, but trust me when I say that it’ll be worth it), and 1 ½ teaspoons pink sea salt (or any salt you have on hand).
+Measure the spices and nutritional yeast into a small ramekin: ½ cup (30g) nutritional yeast, ½ teaspoon optional garlic powder, ½ teaspoon optional onion powder, 1 ½ teaspoons of freshly ground black pepper (I realize that you might get a hand cramp from grinding this much pepper, but trust me when I say that it’ll be worth it), and 1 ½ teaspoons pink sea salt (or any salt you have on hand).
 If you’re not familiar with nutritional yeast (or nooch as us vegans like to call it), it gives things a cheesy flavor without dairy and also provides vegans with vitamin B12 and folate.